Longing to Know Fully As I Am Fully Known

 — Genesis 1:27

-Perhaps this is why the Lord’s Prayer begins with relationship before petition.
+This may be why the Lord’s Prayer begins with relationship before petition.

 “Our Father…”

+Holiness and intimacy remain joined throughout Scripture.
 Even the name Elohim carries this tension.
-Grammatically plural, yet often governing singular verbs, it expresses majesty, fullness, transcendence beyond ordinary categories.
-Yet this same God walks in the garden, speaks with Abraham, wrestles Jacob, calls Samuel by name, and invites human beings into covenant communion.
+Grammatically plural, yet often joined to singular verbs, it suggests majesty, fullness, and transcendence beyond ordinary categories.
+Yet this same God walks in the garden, speaks with Abraham, wrestles Jacob, calls Samuel by name, and enters covenant with His people.

 “Adam, where are you?”